Louis Vuitton (designer): Life and career

 In 1854, at age 33, Vuitton married 16-year-old Clemence-Emilie Parriaux.
 Soon after, he left Marechal's shop and opened his own trunk making and packing workshop in Paris.
 Outside of his shop hung a sign that read: "Securely packs the most fragile objects.
 Specializing in packing fashions."
 In 1858, inspired by H.J.
 Cave & Sons of London, Vuitton introduced his revolutionary rectangular canvas trunks at a time when the market had only rounded-top leather trunks.
 The demand for Vuitton's durable, lightweight designs spurred his expansion into a larger workshop in Asnières-sur-Seine.
 The original pattern of the shellac embedded canvas was named "Damier".

 Vuitton also designed the world's first pick-proof lock.
 All lock patterns were safely kept at Vuitton's workrooms and registered with the owner's name in case another key was needed.

+Asnières Workshop and Museum

+In 1859, Louis Vuitton opened his first dedicated workshop in the Parisian suburb of Asnières-sur-Seine, northwest of central Paris.
+Initially employing around 20 artisans, the atelier became the primary site for the production of Vuitton's signature trunks and travel goods.
+Over time, the facility expanded alongside the Vuitton family home, blending traditional craftsmanship with industrial innovation.

+Today, the Asnières workshop continues to produce some of the brand's most exclusive pieces, including special-order trunks and limited-edition collections.
+Part of the site has also been converted into the **Louis Vuitton Museum**, which offers guided tours to showcase the brand’s artisanal legacy, archival pieces, and historical documents.
+The museum is open to the public by appointment, providing a rare look inside the heritage of one of the world’s most iconic fashion houses.

 In 1871, as a result of the Franco-Prussian War, demand fell sharply, and Vuitton's workshop was in shambles.
 Many of his tools were stolen and his staff were gone.
 Vuitton rebuilt immediately, erecting a new shop at 1 Rue Scribe, next to a prestigious jockey club in the heart of Paris.
 In 1872, Vuitton introduced a new line, featuring beige monogrammed designs with a red stripe that would remain a signature of his brand long after he died in 1892 due to a severe and aggressive cancer in his brain (glioblastoma).